Fragility-aware Classification for Understanding Risk and Improving Generalization: Supplementary to FI-based Training (Section )

 \section{Supplementary to FI-based Training (Section \ref{sec:fi_training})}

 In this section, we will cover more details about the FI-based training framework.
-In section \ref{appe:fi_reformulation}, we first introduce some initial steps and supplementary illustration for the Wasserstein reformulation of our FI-based training model.
+Section \ref{appe:connection_fi_ranking_error} provides the connection between the FI based on the ranking error and the original FI defined in \eqref{eq:fi_def} under multi-class classification.
+We show that the bound is similar to the binary case with an extra constant factor.
+In section \ref{appe:fi_reformulation}, we introduce some initial steps and supplementary illustration for the Wasserstein reformulation of our FI-based training model.
 In section \ref{appe:finite_sample_guarantee}, we introduce more performance guarantees about the FI-based training framework: starting from the generalization guarantee of the training loss and extending to the convergence and finite-sample guarantees about the training objective and optimal parameters.
 Moreover, in section \ref{appe:connection_dro}, we will bridge our framework with DRO and show the associated reformulation under the conventional DRO framework for comparison.
 We also introduce a way to integrate the RS and DRO framework to counter the potential over-conservativeness.